 4. Salt River Day Use Area: Every spring, April and May, people flock to this day use area locally called "the Snake Pits", host to the northern-most colony of red-sided garther snakes.
 At this time, the males form “mating balls” around the females, resulting in piles of dozens of small garter snakes all over the ground.
 Children especially seem to delight in the slithering piles of snakes, a rare and unique sight that only happens once a year!

 5. Salt Plains Viewpoint and Day Use Area: A few lucky visitors each year spot the endangered Whooping Crane during their visit to the Salt Plains.
 If you happen to miss them you will still be delighted by many other sightings in the salt encrusted landscape including the prints of bison, wolves, bears and maybe even lynx!
 This is a must-see location!

 If you’re a birdwatcher, Fort Smith is bound to provide unforgettable sightings in the spring and early summer.
-Watch from the rocks of the Slave River as almost 500 white pelicans fly from their winter home on the Gulf of Mexico to nest on islands at Mountain Rapids in the Slave River.
-An hour outside of Fort Smith, Wood Buffalo National Park is the last natural nesting area for the endangered whooping crane.
+Watch from the rocks of the Slave River as almost 500 white pelicans nest on islands at Mountain Rapids in the Slave River.
+Wood Buffalo National Park is the last natural nesting area for the endangered whooping crane.
 You might also see the American avocet or Wilson’s phalarope, and you’ll see many ducks, geese, loons, and sandpipers.